scipy-conference/scipy_proceedings/papers/eric_ma/manuscript.rst

 In order to reduce the amount of boilerplate required, ``pyjanitor`` also makes heavy use of ``pandas_flavor`` :cite:`pf`, which provides an easy-to-use function decorator that handles class method registration.
-As such, to extend the ``pandas`` API with more class-method-like functions, we just have to decorate the custom function, as illustrated in the following code sample:
+As such, to extend the ``pandas`` API with more instance-method-like functions, we just have to decorate the custom function, as illustrated in the following code sample:

 .. code-block:: python